 (Also be aware that the choice will impact your package quotas and limits.
 If using the realtime library, messages (including presence changes) sent to a channel your server is attached to counts against your package quota, but calling presence.get() on an already-attached channel will be free (as it's satisfiable locally).
 If using the realtime library, every call will result an API request, which are rate-limited, and a presence.get() request will count every member returned as a message against your quota.
 So repeatedly calling presence.get() on a high-member-count channel with the REST library can use up your package quota more quickly; in such situations using the realtime library will make more efficient use of your package).

-The realtime client needs to be attached to a channel before it publishes.
+With the exception of recent versions of ably-js (see below), the realtime client needs to be attached to a channel before it publishes.
 (A publish to a non-attached channel will implicitly attach).
 This means that the first publish to a channel will be fairly high latency, and subsequent ones will be low-latency.
 It will also mean that once published, the client will be attached to the channel until it's explicitly detached, and will receive all messages published on that channel.

 This can be inefficient and bandwidth-heavy if you are using a client to publish messages to a large number of different channels, but don't wish to receive messages on them.
 For that sort of use-case, you will probably want to use the rest client.
 However, note that publishing with the REST client is much higher-latency than publishing with the realtime client (on a channel that the realtime client is already attached to).